snikch/jquery.dirtyforms/README.md

 If contributing a new dialog module, please include this property and set the default value to `Are you sure you want to do that?`.

-#### `continueButtonText` (Optional Property)
+#### `proceedButtonText` (Optional Property)

-Although this property is not used by Dirty Forms, you can define it to make it possible for the end user of the dialog module to set the text of the continue button.
+Although this property is not used by Dirty Forms, you can define it to make it possible for the end user of the dialog module to set the text of the proceed button.

 If contributing a new dialog module, please include this property and set the default value to `Leave This Page`.

-#### `cancelButtonText` (Optional Property)
+#### `stayButtonText` (Optional Property)

-Although this property is not used by Dirty Forms, you can define it to make it possible for the end user of the dialog module to set the text of the cancel button.
+Although this property is not used by Dirty Forms, you can define it to make it possible for the end user of the dialog module to set the text of the stay button.

 If contributing a new dialog module, please include this property and set the default value to `Stay Here`.